-Cl 227-3 Validation of Restrictive Markings on Technical Data and Computer Software (FEB 2011)
+Cl 227-3 Validation of Restrictive Markings on Technical Data and Computer Software (NOV 2022).

-This clause applies to Seller's delivery of technical data or computer software except for commercial items or commercial components.
+This clause applies to Seller's delivery of technical data or computer software except for commercial products, commercial services, or commercial components.
+The term "contractor" shall mean "Seller".

-(a) The Government shall presume that a contractor's asserted use or release restrictions are justified on the basis that the item (to include computer software), component, or process was developed exclusively at private expense for commercial items as defined in FAR Part 12.
+(a) The Government shall presume that a contractor's asserted use or release restrictions are justified on the basis that the item (to include computer software), component, or process was developed exclusively at private expense for commercial products and commercial services as defined in FAR Part 12.
 The Government will not challenge such assertions unless information the Government demonstrates that the item, component, or process was not developed exclusively at private expense.

 (b) Justification.
-The contractor is responsible for maintaining records sufficient to justify the validity of its markings that restrictions on the Government's right to use, modify, reproduce, perform, display, release, or disclose technical data or computer software delivered or required to be delivered under the contract or subcontract.
-Except for commercial items, the contractors shall be prepared to furnish to the Contracting Officer a written justification for such restrictive markings in response to a challenge under paragraph (e) of this clause.
+The contractor is responsible for maintaining records sufficient to justify the validity of its markings that restrictions on the Governments right to use, modify, reproduce, perform, display, release, or disclose technical data or computer software delivered or required to be delivered under the contract or subcontract.
+Except for commercial products and commercial services, the contractors shall be prepared to furnish to the Contracting Officer a written justification for such restrictive markings in response to a challenge under paragraph (e) of this clause.